TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ![__results___75_1](https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification/assets/123563634/23e3a915-48d5-427f-b64e-b9cc47045030)

 **Dummy Variable**

-- I created dummy variables for HomePlanet and Destination column.
+- I created dummy variables for homeplanet and destination column.

-- Stored them into their individual DataFrame and then concatenated them into the orignal DataFrame.
+- And stored them into their individual DataFrame and then concatenated them into the orignal DataFrame.

-- Then I dropped the HomePlanet and Destination column as it is of no use now.
+- Finally i dropped the homeplanet and destination column as it is of no use now.

 **Data Standardization**

-- I used StandardScaler to scale the data to a particular range instead of random values.
+- I used StandardScaler to scale the data into a particular range instead of random values.

-- RoomService, FoodCourt, ShoppingMall, Spa, VRDeck column are the columns which get standardized and then I stored them into a DataFrame.
+- RoomService, FoodCourt, ShoppingMall, Spa and VRDeck column needed standardization.

 - Then I dropped the unscaled columns and concatenated the scaled DataFrame into the orignal DataFrame.

 **Imbalance Data**

-- After that I found that VIP column is highly imbalance which can make the model baised to the majority class.
+- After that I found VIP column is highly imbalance, which can make the model baised to the majority class.

 - So I divided the data into 2 parts based on people who opted for VIP service or not.

-- Then I upscaled the VIP people to non VIP people because number of VIP people is much lesser than the number of non VIP people (VIP <<< Non-VIP).
+- Then I upscaled the VIP people to non VIP people,

+- Because number of VIP people is much lesser than the number of non VIP people (VIP <<< Non-VIP).

-- Then I used sns.countplot() to verify that both the categories are evenly balanced.
+- And then i used sns.countplot() to verify that both the categories are evenly balanced.

 **Model Creation**